 Something I regularly teach concerning king David: “If David’s heart was that of a worshiper, a warrior and a builder of the house of the Lord, should our hearts not be the same?
 Should we not want our lives to outwardly example the inward desires that make our hearts so full?
 Shouldn’t we want the house of the Lord to be built and supplied with all manner of good so that our legacy will remain?”

-Sometime after becoming king, David look out from his palace upon the “Tent Of The Lord,” and said, “Why am I living in this cedar paneled palace while you are living outside in a tent?
+Sometime after becoming king, David looked out from his palace upon the “Tent Of The Lord,” and said, “Why am I living in this cedar paneled palace while you are living outside in a tent?
 I know what I’ll do, I’ll build you a House!”
 The prophet, Nathan, said to him, “It would not even be in your heart to do so, had the Lord not put it there!”
 Thus, David’s heart was filled with the will of God to live in the people’s midst.
 David’s heart was like the Lord’s great heart.

 In the 1980’s a Christian music group called “Sweet Comfort Band” did a song that said, “It’s a good, good feelin’ to give your life away…” I believe that.
 I really do.
 The richest are the lovers and lovers are givers and givers are the greatest.